 The large main compartment has a wide opening at the top and allows you to easily load/unload the pack.
 The roll-top dry bag closure with a buckle also functions really well.
 It can also be used as a handle which is very convenient for carrying with one hand.
 The large zippered stash pocket is great for storing stuff that you don’t want to put directly to the main compartment, such as sweaty and wet clothes.
 The stash pocket’s zipper is equipped with a loop which makes zipping and unzipping fast and easy – even when you are wearing gloves.
 The mesh side pockets seem to be high-quality and fit water bottles perfectly.
 When it comes to attachment points, the pack only offers loops for a bungee cord along the front side.
 One thing I really missed on this pack is a small pocket where I could store sunglasses and similar small items.

 So, let’s start with the good things.
 The pack is made of high-quality sturdy materials and durability issues are thus not likely to occur.
 The main compartment is very large and easily accessible due to the roll-top dry bag closure.
 In addition to the main compartment the pack also features a handy stash pocket.
 I was less impressed with the comfort of the inflatable back panel and shoulder straps because they provide no breathability whatsoever.
-The unfastening shoulder straps were also a big downer.
 In terms of capacity, I think that the pack is too big for a foldable pack – a capacity of 20 liters is more than enough for such a pack which is typically used for day hikes and trips.
 As noted in the article How to Pack a Backpack, it is important that you fill up your pack sufficiently to ensure that the items inside aren’t moving around with your movements and potentially throwing you off your balance on a steep mountain side.
 If the Air Pack was smaller, it would be also lighter.
 Competitive products for example weigh as little as 4 ounces (100 grams), but they typically have a capacity below 20 liters.

 If you have any questions about this product, drop me a line in the comments below.